nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 Managera could not find the event.

     * 1b1.
-Managera shows an error message stating that the given name does not correspond to an existing event.
+Managera shows an error message stating that the event was not found.

       Use case resumes at step 1.

-**Use case: UC10 - Show event participants**
+**Use case: UC10 - Show an event's participants**

 Preconditions: At least one event has been added to Managera.